Make a Movie Poster in Photoshop

 An appealing image.
 One simple focused shot of the main subject or conflict of the film to tease the audience.

 Pull up Adobe Photoshop on your computer.
 Click File (top left corner) > New to open up the New Canvas Window.
 The standardized size for a movie poster is 27″ X 41″, and make sure the units are in inches.
 You also want your movie poster to look crisp, so don’t forget to make sure the “Resolution” box has a reasonable value.
 Keep in mind that the higher the resolution, the more work your computer will have to do.
+Be sure that your orientation is set to portrait mode as well.

-Retouching the main image
+Retouching the Main Image

-Most movie posters tend to show conflicts to capture audience’s curiosity.
+Most movie posters tend to show conflicts to capture the audience’s curiosity.
 If this is not your intention, it’s also good to know how to enhance your image to make it look more official–even if it’s been taken through a phone camera.
-The secret words here are: vibrancy and contrast (take another look at the examples above).
-To enhance or dramatize your photo, feel free to play with the tools in the “Adjustment” section to add filters on to your image and see the difference.
+The secret words here are vibrancy and contrast (take another look at the examples above).
+To enhance or dramatize your photo, feel free to play with the tools in the “Adjustment” section to add filters to your image and see the difference.

 Poster Text